 - Aethos: Hard-sf space opera, espionage, and political aboard a colossal alien worldship.

 - Agency: Modern magickal intrigue in a campaign where only you are Real, and everyone else is just Scenery.
 Includes the 1957 companion game that puts you at the heart of the setting’s early history.

 - Eschaton: Realistic superheroics in the wake of a sudden event that bestows super-powers on hundreds of thousands of people worldwide.

-Ten percent of your payment (after gateway fees) goes to the charity designated by EABA designer Greg Porter, the RPG Creators Relief Fund.
+Ten percent of each payment (after gateway fees) went to the charity designated by EABA designer Greg Porter, the RPG Creators Relief Fund.
 The RCRF is a 501(c)(3) nonprofit charitable organization founded to provide financial assistance to tabletop roleplaying game creators suffering hardship due to medical emergencies, natural disasters, and other catastrophic situations.